After You Buy

 How do I confirm that I have coverage?

-Colorado’s health insurance companies are working to mail invoices, plan materials and ID cards to all of their new customers, so keep an eye on your mailbox.
+Colorado’s health insurance companies mail invoices, plan materials and ID cards to all of their new customers, so keep an eye on your mailbox.
 It takes approximately 10 business days from the time you apply through Connect for Health Colorado for your chosen insurance company to receive and process your application.

 If you applied for coverage through Connect for Health Colorado toward the end of the month or we had difficulty processing your enrollment, your selected insurance company may not know you have enrolled with them yet.
 If needed, we will work with your insurance company to reconcile any issues as soon as possible in order to finalize your enrollment.
 To confirm your coverage, or if you have other questions, you can call your insurance company.
 Phone numbers of insurance companies working with Connect for Health Colorado are listed below.